 Raymond continued to grow and develop himself and his career.
 He went on to obtain the FGASA Field Guide Level 2 and Trails Guide qualifications and is now accredited as a CATHSSETA NQF Level 4 Guide.

 We caught up with Raymond this month after hearing about his recent outstanding achievement and he briefed us on his successful past two years and exciting future movements.

-In 2015, Raymond Khoza walked away with the 2015 Provincial Lilizela Award for best Nature Guide in Mpumulanga.
-These awards recognise and reward tourism players and businesses who work passionately and with pride to deliver a world class product and service, and whose delivery grows South Africa’s global destination competitiveness.
+In 2015, Raymond Khoza walked away with the 2015 Provincial Lilizela Award for Best Nature Guide in Mpumalanga.
+These awards recognise and reward tourism players and businesses who work passionately and with pride to deliver a world-class product and service, and whose delivery grows South Africa’s global destination competitiveness.
 He has recently been nominated again for the same award.

 What happens after you have been nominated for such an award?

 “I was invited for an interview where I had to produce a portfolio of evidence of my work.
-In this portfolio I included compliments and requests from my guests that were sent to my employers requesting to take them on activities; photos of guests on activities; close dangerous game encounters with elephants, rhino, buffalo and lion on foot.
+In this portfolio, I included compliments and requests from my guests that were sent to my employers requesting to take them on activities; photos of guests on activities; close dangerous game encounters with elephants, rhinos, buffalo and lions on foot.